Meet Our New CEO, Simone Grapini-Goodman

 What are the stages of T1D?

-By this time, blood sugars are high and the classic symptoms of T1D show up.
-Taking insulin is now required, but the intensity is based on the level of beta-cell function remaining in the body.
+By this time, blood sugars are high and you’ll have symptoms of T1D.
+This includes frequent urination, excessive thirst, weight loss and fatigue.
+Taking insulin for T1D is now required, but the intensity is based on the level of beta cell function remaining in the body.

 How does Tzield work?

-Tzield can delay the progression of stage two diabetes to stage three diabetes.
-The delay is variable with an average delay of 2 years, with some experiencing a much longer delay., protecting the beta cells from damage by the immune system.
+Tzield can delay the progression of stage 2 diabetes to stage 3 diabetes.
+The delay is variable with an average delay of two years, with some experiencing a much longer delay, protecting the beta cells from damage by the immune system.

-If approved for use in stage three diabetes, Tzield can prolong the life of any remaining beta cells, increasing the amount of time a newly diagnosed person stays in the “honeymoon period”—months or years of easier and safer to manage diabetes because the body still makes small amounts of its own insulin.
+If approved for use in stage 3 diabetes, Tzield can prolong the life of the body’s remaining beta cells, increasing the amount of time a newly diagnosed person stays in the “honeymoon period”—months or years of easier and safer to manage diabetes because the body still makes small amounts of its own insulin.

-Tzield is a one-time treatment given daily for 14 days by IV infusion.
-Treatment takes about 30 minutes each day.
+Tzield is a treatment given by IV infusion.
+Each infusion takes about 30 minutes.

 What does this mean for people at risk for diabetes?

-If approved, Tzield would be the first therapy to delay the onset of T1D in children younger than 8 with stage two T1D.
+If approved, Tzield would be the first therapy to delay the onset of T1D in children younger than 8 with stage 2 T1D.

 “This priority review emphasizes the urgent need for innovative therapies like Tzield, which has the potential to prevent the natural progression of T1D by delaying the loss of endogenous insulin production.
 This might be particularly significant in this young population, as it is well documented that the autoimmune attack that drives this disease in many cases begins early in life,” said Christopher Corsico, global head of development at Sanofi.